wang-kee/LiNeS/README.md

 # LiNeS

-This is a source code to reproduce the experiments for "[LiNeS: Post-training Layer Scaling Prevents Forgetting and Enhances Model Merging](https://arxiv.org/abs/todo)".
+This is a source code to reproduce the experiments for "[LiNeS: Post-training Layer Scaling Prevents Forgetting and Enhances Model Merging](https://arxiv.org/abs/todo)" by Ke Wang*, Nikolaos Dimitriadis*, Alessandro Favero, Guillermo Ortiz-Jimenez, Francois Fleuret, and Pascal Frossard.

-Our paper proposes a post-training model edition method to mitigate catastrophic forgetting, with applications for improving model merging methods.
+Our paper proposes a post-training model editing method to mitigate catastrophic forgetting, with applications for improving model merging methods.
 This repo contains the following experiments:
 1) applying LiNeS on the fine-tuned residual, improving fine-tuned model's performance on control tasks while preserving performance on the fine-tuned (target) task.
-2) applying LiNeS for enhancing multi-task merging, improves the performance over multiple baseline merging methods.
+2) applying LiNeS for enhancing multi-task merging, improving the performance over multiple baseline merging methods.

 This repo is heavily based on the repo for [TALL-Masks](https://github.com/nik-dim/tall_masks).